Metrolink (California): Governance

-The SCRRA is a joint powers authority governed by five county-level agencies that fund the Metrolink service: the Los Angeles County Metropolitan Transportation Authority, the Orange County Transportation Authority, the Riverside County Transportation Commission, the San Bernardino County Transportation Authority, and the Ventura County Transportation Commission.
+The SCRRA is a joint powers authority governed by five county-level agencies that fund the Metrolink service: Los Angeles Metro, the Orange County Transportation Authority, the Riverside County Transportation Commission, the San Bernardino County Transportation Authority, and the Ventura County Transportation Commission.

 Each agency appoints members to the Metrolink board of directors.
 Los Angeles gets four seats on the board, Orange, Riverside and San Bernardino counties each get two seats, and Ventura County gets one seat.
 There are also three non-voting, ex-officio members from the Southern California Association of Governments, the San Diego Association of Governments, and the state of California.

 Metrolink is headquartered at the Wilshire Grand Center alongside the Southern California Association of Governments.
 Metrolink had previously operated out of the Metro Headquarters Building from 2011 until 2018, when Metro needed more space in their building.
 Before 2011, Metrolink's headquarters were in the MCI Center, where they occupied around 40000 sqft of space.

-Law enforcement service systemwide is handled by the Los Angeles County Sheriff Department's Transit Services Bureau.
+Law enforcement is handled by the Los Angeles County Sheriff Department's Transit Services Bureau in all lines, except the San Bernardino Line and Arrow line within San Bernardino county.
+Within San Bernardino County San Bernardino County Sheriff Department handles Law enforcement.

 Facilities

 Metrolink operates several maintenance facilities across its service area.
-Its Keller Yard Central Maintenance Facility (CMF) is located on the east bank of the Los Angeles River near the intersection of the 5 and 110 Freeways, just south of the location of the former Southern Pacific Taylor Yard.
+Its Keller Yard Central Maintenance Facility (CMF) is located on the east bank of the Los Angeles River near the intersection of Interstate 5 and Route 110, just south of the location of the former Southern Pacific Taylor Yard.
 The facility is operated by Metrolink's equipment maintenance contractor: Bombardier Transportation.
 The Eastern Maintenance Facility is located in San Bernardino.
 Metrolink trains are also serviced at Coaster's Stuart Mesa Facility, which is located between San Clemente Pier and Oceanside at the southwest end of Camp Pendleton.
 This yard is owned by the North County Transit District.

-Metrolink's operations center is located in Pomona, near the Pomona (North) station.
+Metrolink's operations center is located in Pomona, near Pomona–North station.

 Rolling stock

-The core Metrolink fleet consists of 52 locomotives (EMD F125, EMD F59PH, and MPI MP36PH-3C), 137 active Bombardier Bi-level Coaches (Sentinel Fleet), and 137 Hyundai Rotem Bi-level cars (Guardian Fleet).
+The core Metrolink fleet consists of 60 locomotives, 121 Bombardier BiLevel Coaches (called the "Sentinel Fleet" by Metrolink), and 137 Rotem Commuter Cars (called the "Guardian Fleet").

-Since Arrow’s opening in October 2022, its fleet consists of 3 Stadler FLIRT trains.
+Since Arrow's opening in October 2022, its fleet consists of three Stadler FLIRT self-propelled trainsets.

 Livery

 Until recently, most Metrolink-owned units were painted in a white livery with blue stripes that was introduced in the late 1990s as a replacement for a similar scheme that had been in use since the agency's launch.
 Beginning in 2007, the agency began the process of switching to a new blue and green "ribbons" design; the Guardian Fleet and EMD F125 locomotives already arrive from the factory in the new colors.
+With the introduction of the 2022 rebranding in celebration of the agency's thirtieth anniversary that included a new two-toned blue logo, newly-refurbished rolling stock is currently in delivery wearing these colors starting in 2024.